Meet the Executive

 After finishing our studies we went on our OE to the UK which ended up with us living there for 9 years before finally coming back to New Zealand with a baby in tow.
 In the UK I mostly worked in hotels and was the Head Housekeeper of two of these, one in rural Wales and one in Ilkley, Yorkshire.

-Once we had moved back to New Zealand and settled in Cromwell I became a fulltime mother.
-I have two children Jasmine who is 21 and Jamie who is 14.
+Once we had moved back to New Zealand and settled in Cromwell I became a fulltime mother of two chidren.

 I have been on various committee’s through motherhood from kindergarten through to High School.

-I am in my fourth year of been a science technician at Cromwell College, it is my first job using my science degree and I had forgotten how much I loved science till I got back into it.
+I started as a science technician at Cromwell College in 2020, it is my first job using my science degree and I had forgotten how much I loved science till I got back into it.

 I enjoy that everyday can be different.
 That I get to problem solve when something is not working.
 That I get to see students interest perk up when they discover something they enjoy doing.